-NOTE: Part A is an acidic product and care should be taken when selecting components for use with the Part A side of the spray equipment.
-Stainless Steel 304/316 is recommended for any part that comes in contact with the Part A component.
-Do not use any equipment coated with lead, zinc or other reactive material in the supply path for part A.
+NOTE: Part A is an acidic product and should be taken when selecting components for use with Part A side of the spray equipment.
+Stainless Steel 304/316 is recommended for any part that meets Part A component.
+Do not use equipment coated with lead, zinc, or other reactive material in the supply path for part A.